versionpress/versionpress/docs/README.md

 Some of this functionality includes:

 * better mobile support
+* embedded search
 * configuration within mkdocs.yml
-  * easy color customization
+  * easy color customization / syntax highlighting
   * easy font changes
   * branding options
   * localization - in the event that we branch documentation beyond english in future
   * fast search using [lunr.js](https://lunrjs.com/) and tokenizer settings (index words separated by - or .)
   * markdown extensions
-    * see mkdocs for list of enabled extensions
+    * see mkdocs.yml file for list of enabled extensions

 You can customize the theme by updating the following files:

-  * /stylesheets/extra.css
+  * /stylesheets/extra.css (slight modifications have been made there to make current site look like last version)
   * /javascript/extra.js

   OR